kallisti5/chevybolt/README.md

 ### Terms

-* SAE-J2534 - All new vehicles need to support these standards to reprogram systems which can include emmissions control changes.
+* SAE-J2534 - All new vehicles need to support these standards to reprogram systems which can include emmissions control changes
 * Tech2 - An older diagnostic system for GM vehicles.
-You don't need to mess with this.
+You don't need to mess with this
 * GDS2 - GM's current diagnostic system, which supports firmware updates via SAE-J2534
+* TIS2WEB - A web-based java diagnostic and repair system.
+Replaced by Techline Connect
+* Techline Connect - A java desktop diagnostic and repair system
-* Operating System - Base operating system of device.
+* Operating System - Base operating system of device
 * Calibrations - Applied on top of base operating system (like updates, patches)

 ### Tools Needed